sethyuan/logseq-plugin-smartsearch/README.en.md

 - While editing, use the default shortcut key `ctrl+space` to call it out.
 You can change it in settings.
 - `esc` to close the input.
 - Search by tag.
 Format `#tag`, `##tag` to also include it's descendants and `#>tag` to also include it's immediate children.
+- Search for blocks not containing the specified tag, used in combinations, see below.
+Format `#!tag`.
 - Completion of tag names is supported, just type part of the tag.
 - Search by property existence.
 Format `@property`.
 - Search by property non-existence.
 Format `@!property`.